Knockbridge: Sport

-The village's Gaelic football team, St. Brides GFC, was founded by Seamus Quinn, the parish priest in 1927.
+The village's Gaelic football team, St Bride's GFC, was founded by Séamus Quinn, the parish priest in 1927.
 The club plays in Páirc an Chuinnigh, which was bought as a memorial to Quinn who died in 1952.
 The grounds were opened on 1 May 1955.
 The club competes in the Louth Senior Division.

 The local hurling club, Knockbridge GAA, has won the Louth Senior Hurling Championship twelve times.

 Location and transport

 The village is situated 6.5 km south-west of Dundalk, the county town.
 The village is 75 km north of Dublin Airport.
 Bus Éireann provides bus routes to and from Knockbridge.